NotherWael/LimbusDialogueBoxes_EN/README.md

 # Limbus Company Dialogue Boxes for Enemies & Identities!
-UPDATED TO v1.89.0 - Warp Event Bokgak, WCorp Heathcliff, Prince Meursault, and Sasha (DMG Taken) Untranslated Lines Added.
+UPDATED TO v1.89.1, [On Use] DMG by Keyword Removed, Typo fixes, and Prologue story dialouge changes.

 This mod adds speech bubbles for all characters with battle voicelines!
 (Including Untranslated Lines!)